Our place in the world

 Dr. Kalina Christoff was appointed Interim Director of the Peter Wall Institute.
 Dr. Christoff has a long-standing relationship with the Institute, having been an Early Career Scholar in 2005, and a Wall Scholar in 2017.

 Dr. Liisa Galea leads a new Women’s Health Research Cluster with the goal of improving women’s experience in the healthcare system.

 Dr. Toni Schmader‘s research on gender stereotypes and implicit biases was featured in UBC’s national advertising campaign, called ‘The potential is yours.’

-Dr. Peter Suedfeld received the nation’s highest honour, an appointment as Officer of the Order of Canada, in recognition of her internationally renowned contributions to our understanding of speech perception and language acquisition in infants.
+Dr. Peter Suedfeld received the nation’s highest honour, an appointment as Officer of the Order of Canada, in recognition of his remarkable achievements and contributions to Canada.
 Dr. Suedfeld was also awarded the Lawrence J. Burpee Medal by the Royal Canadian Geographical Society for his outstanding contribution on making Canada better known on a national or international level.

 Dr. Luke Clark received a renewed investment of $1.36 million over five years to extend the impact of the Centre for Gambling Research at UBC.

 Community and Public Engagement